Teresa-Rosemary/nlp-inverted-index/README.md

 ```

 ## Usage
-Program to buid the dictionary:
+Program to buid the dictionary.

 Specify the input path of documents and the output path where word dictionary is stored
 ```
 build_dictionary.py